aspect-build/rules_ts/README.md

-# Bazel rules for TypeScript
+# Bazel rules for TypeScript!

 This is the canonical ruleset for using Bazel with TypeScript, based on
 <https://github.com/aspect-build/rules_js>.